Skip to main content

 Records management

-HBC is a statutory Advisory Body which works in partnership with Historic Environment Division its sponsor branch within the Department of Communities who provide the Council’s secretariat.
+HBC is a statutory Advisory Body which works in partnership with Historic Environment Division its sponsor branch within the Department for Communities who provide the Council’s secretariat.
 The secretariat creates and maintains all records related to HBC and does this in line with the Department for Communities policy.

 Equality